 - Some of the most influential of them have been extremely controversial.

-- Here are some of the most important scientific photos of history:
+- Here are ten of the most interesting, both good and bad.

 SMARTER FASTER trademarks owned by The Big Think, Inc. All rights reserved.